 To generate enough cash to service debt the trash truck must have sales of more than $216,000 ($28,000/.13) per year.

 For management to evaluate this opportunity it must determine the maximum revenue that can be generated and the likely percentage of utility for the new truck.
-So if the maximum earnings is $250,000 for a truck, a new truck must have at least 86% utility.
+If the maximum earnings is $250,000 for a truck, a new truck must have at least 86% utility.
 This is going to be extremely difficult to achieve in a highly competitive environment such as residential trash hauling.

 A baby bottle liner manufacturer is negotiating terms to expand a long term contract for production with a buyer.
 To facilitate the required production level the company must install a new extruder line.
 After analysis the margin is well within the range to serve the associated debt for the new line.